falone/kindle_highlights_2_notion/README.md

 abcd1234ef56789012345678abcdef12
 ```
 is your database ID
-Use this as NOTION_DATABASE_ID in your .env or stack.env
+Use this as NOTION_DATABASE_ID in your .env

 ## 3. Create telegram bot via @BotFather
-Use it's Token as TELEGRAM_BOT_TOKEN in your .env or stack.env.
+Use it's Token as TELEGRAM_BOT_TOKEN in your .env

 ## 4. Set up Imgur and get the necessary tokens to upload pictures
 To allow the bot to upload book cover images to Imgur (for reliable image hosting), you'll need to set up an Imgur application and configure your environment with the required tokens.